Olivier-Cornelis/HAL/README.md

 * **Lightweight and robust** Few dependencies, relying on standards (simple HTML, no special fonts, IMAP/SMTP).
 HAL.py can be used on any standard mail server.
 (Mostly tested on GMail so far).
 * **By a friendly developer** For anything at all, just open up an issue!
 * **User-defined labels support** Each inbox mail can be assigned a user defined label.
 The labels are either GMail flavored labels (non standard) or simply mentioned in the summary mail (robust).
-* **LLM Agnostic** [LiteLLM](https://docs.litellm.ai/docs/providers/) is used to enable calling any LLM with only 3 modifications to the settings (API KEY, name of the LLM, and specifying the price).
+* **LLM Agnostic** [LiteLLM](https://docs.litellm.ai/docs/providers/) is used to enable calling any LLM with only 3 modifications to the settings (API KEY and the name of the LLM).
 For example OpenAI, Mistral, Hugginface, Claude, ...
 * **Cost controlled** Detailed cost are written in the summary mail.
 In addition, several failsafes are in place to stop bad actors from costing you anything unexpected.
 * **Obedient** With `--interactive`: asks for confirmation before doing anything important.
 * **Reasonably secure**